XiaoLirui/MLops-project/README.md

 mlflow server -h 0.0.0.0 -p 5000 --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./mlruns
 ```

+## Running the project
+### 1. Running it locally
-Then run the mobile_ml.py, then we can see the result in the prefect server like this
+Run the mobile_ml.py, then we can see the result in the prefect server and mlflow like this

 ![prefect](pics/p1.png)